-Demand for Holmen’s products is affected by many factors, both political and macroeconomic, including production among European manufacturers, changes in imports to Europe and opportunities for profitably exporting from Europe.
+Demand for Holmen’s products is affected by many factors, including political and macroeconomic factors, production by European manufacturers, changes in imports to Europe and opportunities for profitably exporting from Europe.
 Changes in demand for Holmen’s products affect the ability to achieve full production at the Group’s industries and can lead to lower income.
-Income may also be impacted if harvesting from our own forests needs to be limited as a result of lower demand and variations in precipitation and wind, which govern generation from hydro and wind power.
+Income may also be impacted if harvesting from our own forest needs to be limited as a result of lower demand and variations in precipitation and wind, which govern generation from hydro and wind power.

 |Holmen endeavours to maintain a good cost position through large-scale production at well-invested production facilities, efficient logistics solutions and good control over the supply of wood.
 Together with longstanding customer relationships and strong product brands, this also increases the ability to maintain a high level of production amid more difficult market conditions.
 Changes in demand for wood may be met by shifting harvesting from our own forests from year to year, while production of hydro power during the year can be controlled by regulating water reservoir levels.||In 2021, Holmen increased production of wood products by 43 per cent as a result of the acquisition of Martinsons, which occurred in late 2020, and the expansion of Braviken Sawmill.
 Towards the end of the year, Holmen’s new Blåbergsliden Wind Farm gradually began to generate electricity.
 At full production, the wind farm will generate 0.4 TWh annually, which will increase Holmen’s production of hydro and wind power by 30 per cent.
 For information about how changes in deliveries would affect Holmen’s